Agenda VR3: Software

 on-screen keyboard and handwriting recognition software, a number of personal information management (PIM) applications (including an expense tracker, e-mail, to-do list, contacts list, and schedule), games, and other tools.
+Several games were also included, including card games and clones of Space Invaders and Tetris.

 It is possible to telnet, FTP and make remote X connections to the device.

 Numerous applications were created by third-party developers, with the Agenda Software Repository listing nearly 200 titles by the end of 2003.
+Several open-source video games were produced by New Breed Software, Karl Bartel, Dhiraj Gaurh, Delorie Software, and others.
+Several of whom would also support the Sharp Zaurus PDA which also ran Linux.